Johnlon/spam-1/README.md

 I will now paraphrase the whole thing as **"don't mess with the clock!"**.

+### Advice on clocks for newbies

+This is a must read - even if you then go on and violate the rule !

+Please go and read the zipcpu.com page ["Rules for new FPGA designers"]( https://zipcpu.com/blog/2017/08/21/rules-for-newbies.html) regardless of whether you are planning an FPGA or discrete IC based design.
+This page is linked off the [Clock Domain Crossing](https://zipcpu.com/blog/2017/10/20/cdc.html) page that I mentioned earlier.

+You'll see immediately that I (also Ben Eater and others) violate rule 2 by having the PC advance on one edge and the execution firing on the other edge.
+In fact that same page says that this setup  _"acts like separate clocks"_, which I agree with.
+They act like inverse clocks and [Ben Eater even says we need inverse clocks](https://www.youtube.com/watch?v=X7rCxs1ppyY&t=4m29s) in one of his vid's.
+The important point is knowing what the options are and the pro's and con's then making an informed decision (and simulating first !!!).

 # Run the simulator

 Works in Window 10 at least.
 I haven't tried running Logism yet on Linux but it's all Java.